Quasisymmetric Schubert calculus: Introduction

+There has been much interest (e.g., \cite{Patrias,Monical,Pechenik.Searles,Lewis.Marberg,Monical.Pechenik.Searles}), since pioneering work of T.~Lam and P.~Pylyavskyy \cite{Lam.Pylyavskyy}, in developing ``$K$-theoretic'' analogues of quasisymmetric function theory.
+A major obstacle has been the lack of any topological interpretations of quasisymmetric bases.
+With \autoref{thm:main-H} in hand, we therefore turn to a $K$-theoretic analogue.

-We now turn to a $K$-theoretic analogue of \autoref{thm:main-H}.
-In Schubert calculus, one traditionally (see, for example, \cite{Fulton.Lascoux,Buch,Pechenik.Yong}) associates a $K$-theory class to a Schubert variety by considering the structure sheaf of the variety (although other related choices are possible, e.g.\ \cite{Thomas.Yong}).
-Here, the structure sheaf naturally lives in $K_0(G/P)$, but one can transfer it to $K^0(G/P)$ by taking a resolution by locally-free sheaves, since $G/P$ is smooth.
-Such an approach for $J(\C\bP^\infty)$ is not viable since, as observed in \autoref{sec:not_normal}, $J(\C\bP^\infty)$ cannot be realized as a normal variety.
-Nonetheless, for each cell $e_\alpha$, we define an explicit $K$-class $[e_\alpha]$ living in the completed tensor product $K(J(\C\bP^\infty))\,\widehat{\otimes}_\Z\,\Q$, in such a way that the set of classes $[e_\alpha]$ span $K(J(\C\bP^\infty))\,\widehat{\otimes}_\Z\,\Q$.
-The completed tensor product is a natural object to work with since it arises as the inverse limit of the \emph{rational} $K$-rings of $K(J_n(\bP^m))_\Q$ and therefore affords us access to the Chern character.
-The construction of this class $[e_\alpha]$ is somewhat technical; see \autoref{def:K-class-ealpha-n-m} for the precise definition.
-The ideas underlying this construction have already seen applications in \cite{Pechenik.Satriano}, where the authors established a combinatorial conjecture of K.~M\'esz\'aros, L.~Setiabrata, and A.~St.~Dizier \cite{MSSD}.
+In Schubert calculus, one traditionally (see, for example, \cite{Fulton.Lascoux,Buch,Pechenik.Yong}) associates a $K$-theory class to a Schubert variety by considering the structure sheaf of the variety (although other related choices are possible, e.g.\ \cite{Thomas.Yong,Knutson:Osaka}).
+Here, the structure sheaf naturally lives in the Grothendieck group $K_0(G/P)$ of coherent sheaves, but one can transfer it to the ring $K^0(G/P)$ by taking a resolution by locally-free sheaves, since $G/P$ is smooth and projective.
+Such an approach for $J(\C\bP^\infty)$ is not viable since, as observed in \autoref{sec:not_normal}, $J(\C\bP^\infty)$ cannot be realized as a normal quasi-projective ind-variety.
+(In \cite{Pechenik.Satriano:double}, we give a realization of $J(\C\bP^\infty)$ as a non-normal ind-variety, but this does not resolve the current difficulty.)

+Nonetheless, we introduce and study a more subtle $K$-theory Schubert basis $[e_\alpha]$ for $K(J(\C\bP^\infty))\,\widehat{\otimes}_\Z\,\Q$.
+The construction of our new ``cellular $K$-theory basis'' involves delicate combinatorics and appears to rely on special features of $\C\bP^\infty$.
+It would be interesting to explore whether analogous bases exist for related spaces.
+(We need the tensor with $\mathbb{Q}$ for technical reasons; it might additionally be possible to drop the tensor product by developing further combinatorics.)